 I'm a financial economist and I currently serve as Head of Active and Alternatives Research with Vanguard's Investment Strategy Group.
 My current research areas include active portfolio management, portfolio construction, direct indexing, tax-aware investing, and household finance.
-My work has been published in the Financial Analysts Journal, the Journal Of Investment Management, the Journal of Portfolio Management, the Journal of Retirement, and the IMF Economic Review.
+My work has been published in the Financial Analysts Journal, the Journal Of Investment Management, the Journal of Portfolio Management, the Journal of Retirement, the Journal of Beta Investment Strategies, and the IMF Economic Review.

 I received a PhD in finance from Northwestern University, studying under Jonathan Parker and Annette Vissing-Jorgensen, an MA in economics from the University of British Columbia, and a BAH in economics from Queen's University at Kingston.
 Prior to my current role, I held portfolio construction, risk management, retirement research, and consulting roles with Vanguard, BlackRock, SSGA, and other financial services institutions.